Bachstr. 2 (previously Hauptstr. 45)

 The ‘Wilhelmsruhe’ in Sontheim Near Heilbronn

 Falk’s choice fell on the Jewish retirement home ‘Wilhelmsruhe’ in Sontheim near Heilbronn, where he was registered from July 6, 1937 on.
 The retirement home, founded in 1907 as an ‘Israelite country asylum’, was originally considered an exemplary facility, the name ‘Wilhelmsruhe’ had been approved by the then King of Württemberg, Wilhelm II.
 In the early years of the Nazi dictatorship, the demand for openings in retirement homes increased.
 In many families, the younger generation had already fled abroad and the retired, often single seniors looked for a place of retirement at the ‘Wilhelmsruhe’.
 The fact that Falk Sahm was able to stay there can be considered a stroke of luck.
-A few months after him, for example, Bertha Tänzer, the widow of Göppingen Rabbi Dr. Aron Tänzer, moved to the ‘Wilhelmsruhe’, and in letters to her children she praised the quality of the facility (see Stolperstein – biography).
+A few months after him, for example, Bertha Tänzer, the widow of Göppingen Rabbi Dr. Aron Tänzer, moved to the ‘Wilhelmsruhe’, and in letters to her children she praised the quality of the facility.
 While Mrs. Tänzer was able to live in a single room as a ‘private payer’, the penniless Falk Sahm may have been in a double room.
 The fact that Falk’s unmarried sister Lina Sahm had also been living there since March 1931 may have influenced his choice of ‘Wilhelmsruhe’ as a retirement home.
-Besides Mrs. Tänzer, he may have met some other acquaintances there: since 1933 the Löwensteins, a couple from Göppingen (see Stolperstein – biography), had lived there; in March 1939 another Göppingen couple, the Kirchhausens (see Stolperstein – biography), had moved there as well.
+Besides Mrs. Tänzer, he may have met some other acquaintances there: since 1933 the Löwensteins, a couple from Göppingen, had lived there.
+In March 1939 another Göppingen couple, the Kirchhausens, had moved there as well.
 Leopold Schlachter from Falk’s birth place of Braunsbach also came there.
 The rather pleasant life at the home was brutally interrupted on the Pogrom Night of November 9-10, 1938, when Nazi SA men from Heilbronn stormed the building, abused staff members and caused a lot of damage to the building.
 After this raid many residents must no longer have felt safe in their retirement home.
 Matters were made worse with he arrival of other people in 1939, and the facility soon became overcrowded.
 On November 18, 1940, all residents and nursing staff were forced to leave the ‘Wilhelmsruhe’ and the Nazi regime requisitioned the buildings.
 Some of the Jewish residents initially returned to their hometowns, provided that there were still relatives living there with whom they could stay.
-This was not the case with Falk Sahm, he first moved to Berlichingen on the Jagst.
-The choice of location is difficult to understand, Falk Sahm may have joined his former roommate Golda Rewsin who had moved from Sontheim to Berlichingen.
-There are no documents in the archive there about his stay in Berlichingen.
+This was not the case with Falk Sahm, he moved together with four more inhabitants of the senior citizens home in November 22, 1940 to Berlichingen on the Jagst where the newcomers possibly were put up with local Jewish families.
 Falk’s sister Lina, however, was deported to the Buttenhausen ghetto.

 The Jewish Retirement Home in Herrlingen Near Ulm